desmondfowler/Azeroth-Tour-Guide/README.md

 # Azeroth Tour Guide - Project Plan

-As of writing, the idea is to build a full-stack web application with Python and React, eventually Dockerize it, deploy it with Docker and Kubernetes, and automate via GitHub Actions CI/CD.
-This project aims to serve as a portfolio piece to showcase skills in Python development, modern DevOps practices, and secure, scalable web application design.
+As of writing, the idea is to build a full-stack web application with Java (Spring Boot) and React, eventually Dockerize it, deploy it with Docker and Kubernetes, and automate via GitHub Actions CI/CD.
+This project aims to serve as a portfolio piece to showcase skills in Java development, modern DevOps practices, and secure, scalable web application design.
 Original plan was to do it in Rust, and I may eventually re-write bits and pieces to that, but Rust full-stack is a bit too much.
+I may try to incorporate some Go as well, as I've been enjoying playing with that.

 ## Project Overview

 Azeroth Tour Guide will be a vacation planning website for the Warcraft universe.
 Explore an interactive map of Azeroth, browse detailed location listings, and search for your next adventure in Kalimdor or the Eastern Kingdoms.
-This project demonstrates a complete development lifecycle—from initial design to production deployment—while emphasizing Python proficiency and industry-standard infrastructure practices.
+This project demonstrates a complete development lifecycle, from initial design to production deployment, while emphasizing Java proficiency and industry-standard infrastructure practices.

 ## Tech Stack

-- **Backend**: Python 3.12 with Flask
+- **Backend**: Java Spring Boot
-- **Frontend**: React with Tailwind CSS
+- **Frontend**: React
 - **Database**: JSON (scraped from [Warcraft Wiki](https://warcraft.wiki.gg)), planning MySQL or PostgreSQL
 - **Containerization**: Docker
 - **Orchestration**: Kubernetes (HomeLab, then AWS EKS)